Knee Brace for Torn Ligaments: How to Treat MCL, ACL, PCL, and LCL Injury

 Well, the signs of a torn ACL, MCL, LCL, or PCL can vary depending upon the severity and specific ligament involved, but common signs include:

-- Pain: Immediate and severe knee pain on the site of tear.
+- Pain: Immediate and severe knee pain at the site of the tear.

-- Swelling: The knee is rapidly red and swollen as a result of internal bleeding and inflammation.
+- Swelling: The knee is rapidly red and swollen due to internal bleeding and inflammation.

-- Limited Range of Motion: It is difficult to move the knee joint on account of pain and swelling.
+- Limited Range of Motion: It is difficult to move the knee joint due to pain and swelling.

 - Popping Sound: Noticeable “popping” sounds, which may strike at the moment of injury, are common in Grade 3 sprains.